s-im-ran/Machine-Learning/README.md

-This file  contains all my machine learning projects.
+This is my github repository that contains all the machine learning projects that was made during my initial learning phase.